linhklatt/Project-2/README.md

     sequelize: 6.28.0

-Steps to start the application:
+Steps to start the application locally:

-1. Connecting to the database using mySQL workbench
+1. Run the SQL commands to create the database in mySQL workbench

 2. Run